Crowthecruel2/Origin-Story/2. Mechanics/Powers.md

 Powers are conceptual in nature.
 They have more power over the world than first seems logical and the longer they are manifested the more obvious this becomes.

 They can be devided into some common categories
-- [[Brick]]: Powers that allow for supernatural strength or durability.
+- [[Brick Power]]: Powers that allow for supernatural strength or durability.
 They are built like brick houses, strong and tough.

 - [[Effector]]: Powers that allow the user to effect the enviroment around them to a greater degree.